 As a Black female, it was hard to fully identify with any certain culture or nationality.
 Even with the beautiful hue of my skin tone, when I looked in a mirror it was complicated to determine what are African or European features.
 The history of the African Americans assuredly lends credence to both.
-My perspective was influenced by the two quotes.
+My perspective was influenced by the following.

 “Your beauty should not come from outward adornment, such as elaborate hairstyles and wearing of gold jewelry or fine clothes.
 Rather, it should be that of your INNER SELF, the unfading beauty of a gentle quiet spirit, which is of great worth in God’s sight.” – 1 Peter 3:3-4

 Those words of wisdom made me realize my beauty undoubtedly comes from the inside out.
 It’s the shine that comes from somewhere deep within and shoots like rainbow colored flames through my eyes.